 The success of the festival in 2002 was the cornerstone for the ‘Small But Massive’ attitude which continues to echo through the Sperrins to this day.
 Word soon filtered back to the cities and media and the Glasgowbury legend was born.

-But far from being a once a year celebration, Glasgowbury soon became synonymous with Northern Ireland’s music culture as a hub for musicians and artistic thinking people alike to express themselves through workshops, seminars and events.
+But far from being a once a year celebration, Glasgowbury soon became synonymous with Northern Ireland’s music culture as a hub for musicians and artistic thinking people alike to express themselves through workshops, seminars and events and to gain access to creative mentoring, support, work experience and volunteering opportunities.

-Monthly G Session Gigs would soon follow, offering an outlet of expression for up-and-coming as well as established acts.
+Monthly G Session Gigs would soon follow in 2004, offering an outlet of expression for up-and-coming as well as established acts.
 The Rural Key Music Project would be next, giving local youth the knowledge and know-how to take their work to the next level.

 Continually growing in size and stature, in 2009 Glasgowbury was the recipient of multiple awards relating to their various endeavours including four Irish Festival Awards where the fans voted Glasgowbury, among other things, Ireland’s Best Small Festival.